4 years full time

 All international students should familiarise themselves with the following documents:

 - Protocol on fees and refunds for international students - contains the fee and refund conditions for international students

 - Tuition Protection Service - designed to ensure that students receive the tuition they have paid for

 In addition to tuition fees, students may be required to pay a Student Services and Amenities Fee (SSAF).
 Textbooks and other course materials will also result in additional costs.

 For further information on costs related to your study at UTS, visit the international students' fees information page.

-Career options include accountant, advertising consultant, analyst/programmer, banker, business analyst, economist, financial planner, information systems developer, ICT business analyst, IT project manager, management consultant, marketing manager, network specialist, software developer, systems analyst and web developer.
+Depending on the majors selected, career options include accountant, advertising consultant, analyst/programmer, banker, business analyst, economist, financial planner, information systems developer, ICT business analyst, IT project manager, management consultant, marketing manager, network specialist, software developer, systems analyst and web developer.

 Course completion requirements

 Course structure explained